 Later on, when the channel’s popularity grows, every video I make can get a larger exposure and more sales in affiliate marketing.

 I can also move into blogging and start linking people to the blog to grow it and sell stuff there.
+If you’d like to see how I do use blogging to do affiliate marketing, click here.

 With a larger subscriber base and following comes more opportunity.
 This is how you may want to proceed if the YouTube channel you have starts to get sales.
 It can become a full time earning channel if you follow this idea.